How to get your business license (A guide for all 50 US states)

 How long it takes to get your business licenses depends mostly on what kind of licenses you need and what state you plan to operate in.
 It could take anywhere from a few days to a few months.

 For example, if you plan to open a clothing shop in a small town—which probably doesn’t process many business applications—there’s a good chance you’ll get approval in a few days or less.
-But if you’re planning to open a restaurant which sells alcohol in a large suburb, you should plan for a long lead-time getting your liquor license—it could take a while!
+But if you’re planning to open a restaurant that sells alcohol in a large suburb, you should plan for a long lead-time getting your liquor license—it could take a while!

 The 4 steps to apply for a business license

-1. Do your research
+1. Do your research and create a business plan

 The first major step is to gather all the information you’ll need to get your licenses—and we recommend you get organized.